AckerlyXu/heima/articles/iot-hub/iot-hub-create-using-cli.md

 ## Sign in and set your Azure account

-Sign in to your Azure account and configure the Azure CLI to work with IoT Hub resources.
+Sign in to your Azure account and select your subscription.

 1. At the command prompt, run the [login command][lnk-login-command]:

     ```azurecli
     az login
     ```